 We are also very lucky to have such a wonderful outdoor area and we do a lot of our learning outside.
 We make the most of it, even when it’s raining, because we have a big shelter to keep us dry!
 We also have an amazing wildlife area where we make dens, look for mini-beasts, and make up games to play.
 Our teachers and helpers have an exciting plan to make this area even better!
 We will keep you up to date and try to put lots of photographs on for you to see.

-PE is on a Monday with Mr French and Dance with Mrs Pinkerton on a Thursday afternoon.
-So our teacher asks if we have our PE kits in school.
+This term, PE is on a Monday with Mr. French (pm) and Gymnastics (am) (6 sessions) So our teacher asks if we have our PE kits in school.
 Our teachers say that it’s important that we have our names in our kits and our uniforms.

 "I love Action Ants and doing Archery.
 I like demonstrating too!"
 (Coco Year 2)